Location: Chicago, Illinois

 Performs Laboratory Testing

-Utilizes required Personal Protective Equipment (PPE) to perform all laboratory procedures efficiently and effectively with minimal supervision once trained.¡@ All testing must be done following Rush approved Policies and Procedures.
+Utilizes required Personal Protective Equipment (PPE) as defined by the lab area.
+Labels and processes specimens properly.
+Performs all laboratory procedures efficiently and effectively with minimal supervision once trained.
+All testing must be done following Rush approved Policies and Procedures.

 Quality Control and Preventative Maintenance

 Performs required quality control (QC) procedures and preventative maintenance, including corrective action and documentation, for all procedures and instrumentation.
-Recognizes QC problems or discrepancies and attempts to determine the cause of problem.
-Notifies appropriate supervisor or designee regarding QC problems or discrepancies according to the established procedure.
+Recognizes QC problems or discrepancies and attempts to determine the cause of the problem.
+Notifies the appropriate supervisor or designee regarding QC problems or discrepancies according to the established procedure.

 Troubleshooting

-Performs basic troubleshooting of equipment and processes with minimal assistance, documents action and notifies appropriate personnel, for example, supervisors, of problems all of the time.
-Able to recognize when additional help is needed and seeks out that help.
+Performs basic troubleshooting of equipment and processes with minimal assistance, documents action, and notifies appropriate personnel, for example, supervisors, of problems all the time.
+Able to recognize when additional help is needed and seek out that help.

 Time Management

 Utilizes time effectively and seeks out additional job duties when shift tasks are complete.
 Completes work without incurring overtime.
 Assists fellow workers to finish shift tasks.
-Adheres to the defined allotted time for breaks and lunch.
+Adheres to the defined allotted time for breaks and lunch

 Continuing Education